Alamin-22/project-management-frontend/README.md

 ### High-Density Interactive Project Management Client

+> 🚀 **Project Status: Standalone v1 & Transition to SaaS (v2)**
+>
+> This repository contains the **v1 standalone frontend client** for the task management platform.
+It showcases the core UI architecture, real-time state management, and role-based interactive workspaces.
+>
+> **What's Next?**
+> I am currently developing **v2**—a complete, multi-tenant SaaS platform where any company can register, create a profile, and use the platform entirely for free as their own internal tool.
+>
+> **Note to Recruiters and Developers:**
+> To protect the proprietary architecture of the SaaS engine, the advanced v2 frontend features (such as dynamic tenant routing, advanced organization-wide dashboards, and multi-tenant UI state isolation) are maintained in a **separate, private repository**.
+This public v1 repo remains available as a transparent showcase of my frontend coding standards, component architecture, and Next.js proficiency.

+---

 This repository contains the frontend client for the Smart Project Management System.
 Built with a focus on seamless user experience and strict operational role enforcement, it delivers a high-performance interactive workspace featuring drag-and-drop task boards, real-time WebSocket notifications, analytic dashboards, and professional rich-text documentation.

 ---